mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 This document specifies a minimal mapping for encapsulating RTP and RTCP packets within QUIC.
-It also discusses how to leverage state from the QUIC implementation in the endpoints to reduce the exchange of RTCP packets.
+It also discusses how to leverage state from the QUIC implementation in the endpoints to reduce the exchange of RTCP packets and how to implement congestion control.

 --- middle